GDGKansasCity/albatross/README.md

  8. Fill in the fields on the `Config`, `Social`, and `Admins` tabs
      * Make sure to enter your Gmail address on the `Admins` tab!
  9. Open the **app.js** file and set the `SITE_SETUP` variable back to `false`
+ 10. Update the MailChimp module to use the custom URL for your GDG's mailing list:
+     * `line 170` in the **index.html** file

 ## How to use